iamsahebgiri/iamsahebgiri/_posts/hack-android-phone.md

----
-title: 'Hacking android phone the easiest way'
-excerpt: 'ADB stands for Android Debug Bridge.
-The name itself self explanatory.
-It allows us to connect to android devices.'
-coverImage: '/assets/blog/run-cpp-on-web-emscripten/cover.jpg'
-date: 'May 05, 2020'
-type: 'hacking'
-author:
-  name: Saheb Giri
-  picture: '/assets/blog/authors/jj.jpeg'
-ogImage:
-  url: '/assets/blog/run-cpp-on-web-emscripten/cover.jpg'
----

 ADB stands for Android Debug Bridge.
-The name itself self explanatory.
+The name itself is self explanatory.
 It allows us to connect to android devices.
-ADB helps in do all the thing that you do in your phone.
-This is primarily developed for android app developer.
+ADB helps in doing all the things that you do on your phone.
+This is primarily developed for android app developers.
 Enough of introduction, so let's make your hands dirty.

 > Note:
 >